sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 - **Disadvantages**:
   - Writing operations to the hard disk are slower than reading due to the slower protocol communication with the RP2040 during write operations.
-  - Not all software is compatible, particularly those making direct hardware calls to the hard disk, as the SidecarT emulates hard disk functions by intercepting GEMDOS calls.
+  - Not all software is compatible, particularly those making direct hardware calls to the hard disk, as the Multi-device emulates hard disk functions by intercepting GEMDOS calls.
   - The emulation driver is less mature, potentially leading to bugs or issues during use.

 Despite these challenges, the benefits of Hard Disk Emulation often surpass the drawbacks, providing a reliable storage solution.
 Moreover, with ongoing development, the Multi-device is poised for further enhancements, promising an even more robust and user-friendly experience in the future.

 ### What is a GEMdrive

 The concept for the GEMdrive hard disk emulation originated with the GEMDOS component of the Hatari emulator, though it's worth noting that there exists a GemDrive for the ACSI2STM project, which serves a different purpose.
 Initially, the plan was to borrow the GEMDOS implementation from Hatari and adapt it for use with the Multi-device.
 However, this strategy proved unfeasible due to the Hatari emulator's capability for extensive interaction with both the Atari ST's internals and the host computer—capabilities that the Multi-device, as a peripheral, cannot match due to its need to adhere to the Atari ST's hardware constraints.
-The GEMDOS code from Hatari was ultimately deemed too intricate and too intertwined with the emulator itself for direct application in the SidecarT environment.
+The GEMDOS code from Hatari was ultimately deemed too intricate and too intertwined with the emulator itself for direct application in the Multi-device environment.
 Nevertheless, the exploration of Hatari's GEMDOS code was highly informative, leading to the development of a bespoke GEMdrive code specifically tailored for the Multi-device.

 The original GEMDOS driver allowed for the mounting of a Windows/OSX/Linux filesystem as an Atari ST disk drive, a functionality mirrored by the GEMdrive through its use of the microSD card filesystem, FatFS.
 While some advanced users may view this solution as excessive, it represents the sole method by which to provide substantial storage capacity to the Atari ST. More significantly, it marks a crucial **initial step towards realizing a network filesystem for the Atari ST.**